QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 A closely related group of classes to messaging are the *signalling* classes.
 RPC objects can be set to contain signals that broadcast data.
 The **SignalManager** class takes care of publishing data via signals and handling (pending) subscriptions of receivers that would like to listen to the broadcast.
 In **QMI_Task** and **QMI_LoopTask** there are "settings" and "status" signals, respectively, as standard signals.
 The user can modify these signals to broadcast the wanted data.
-By a simple **QMI_Task** object the request to broadcast settings has to be done manually, or be done in a custom loop.
-The **QMI_LoopTask** instead has a standard loop that updates both "settings" (from parent class) and "status" and, if implemented in some *Task*, publishes these signals.
+For **QMI_Task** objects, the request to broadcast settings has to be made manually, or be done in a custom loop.
+The **QMI_LoopTask** instead has a standard loop that updates both "settings" (from its parent class) and "status" and, if implemented in some *Task*, publishes these signals.
 It also publishes data from custom signals, if implemented.

-Signals, being it publishers or receivers, can be added to any RPC object, but the use of those will need more manual work.
+Signals, whether publishers or subscribers, can be added to any RPC object, but their use will need more manual work.
 For example, when a
 QMI task or tasks are made to be part of a *service*, the service can then be made to control the signalling (also between tasks) and data publication.

+..
+This is the first and only time so far that the concept of a "service" has been used.
+..
+As it is not explained, I find it difficult to understand this sentence.

 Signalling more in detail
 =========================

 .. image:: images/class_diagram_signalling.png

+..
+For completeness: this can be standard UML as well.

 The figure above outlines the class inheritance, ownership, parameter type and usage relations of the QMI messaging and signalling.